venam/adsuck-hosts-experimentation/README.md

 ####The testing idea
 I intend to block a huge list of fishy websites and unblock bit by bit what I really need.
 Contributions are highly welcomed.
+If you want to contribute you can check what is loaded in a page using the NET tool of firebug.